Skip to main content

 source

 Directory at the Source Endpoint to list.
-Can include a subdirectory.
+Can include a subdirectory, but must not include a filename.
 Subdirectories of the resolved directory are not traversed.

-The directory must exist on the Source Endpoint, or the Listing will fail.
+The directory must exist on the Source Endpoint, or the request will fail.

-scheduledAccepted for compatibility with the Scheduled Transfer request body, but ignored.
-Listings are always executed immediately.
+scheduledAccepted for compatibility with the Scheduled Transfer endpoint, but ignored.

-destinationAccepted for compatibility with the Scheduled Transfer request body, but ignored.
-Listings only read from the Source Endpoint.
+destinationAccepted for compatibility with the Scheduled Transfer endpoint, but ignored.

 Example